ten-protocol/ten-oss-contributions/Ethers/README.md

 1. **Setup**:
    - Use Ethers.js Vx.x.x.
-   - Test TEN network compatibility.
+   - Add TEN network to your wallet or config by visiting [TEN Gateway](https://testnet.ten.xyz/).
    - Set up a suitable environment (Node.js, Hardhat, or browser) for the feature you're testing.

 2. **Test Cases**: